-we make sure we snare concerns quickly and appropriately.
-Ref.
+We make date we officions quietly and appropriately.
+A Ref.
 Code What do we know about the quality and impact of social work practice?
 How do we know it?
 Our plans for the next 12 months to maintain or improve practice delivery of safer communities' objectives in the county.
 Joint meetings with the Safeguarding Children Partnerships (SCPs) consider cross cutting issues such as Transitional Safeguarding.
 Our internal Safeguarding Adults Governance Group sets strategic priorities in relation to safeguarding practice and process within LCC, based on the LLR SAB strategic priorities.
 The group also considers learning from SARs and case audits, domestic homicide reviews, LLR LeDeR and national learning to inform plans and priorities.
 Robust links between the SAB and LCC's Safeguarding Adults Governance Group ensure that safeguarding policies and procedures are consistent with LRSAB priorities.
 The Governance group includes key roles such as, Assistant Director for Operational Commissioning, Principal Social Worker, Head of Service (Safeguarding), and Trading Standards. to improve our safeguarding practice.
 The group receive regular updates to ensure we are making progress and achieving the strategic aims of the plan.
-Additional oversights if provided through regular reporting to Departmental Management team (DMT) Lead Members and Overview and Scrutiny Committee. and through the Care Pathway newsletter 3.7.
+Additional oversights if provided through regular reporting to Departmental Management team (DMT) Lead Members and Overview and Scrutiny Committee.
+Learning and information is shared through weekly Team Manager Safeguarding discussions and through the Care Pathway newsletter 3.7.
 Learning from Safeguarding Adults Reviews Learning from Safeguarding Adults Reviews (SARs) is used effectively along with the findings from regular case audits and thematic audits to develop safeguarding policies, procedures, training, and guidance.
 Learning from SARs is promoted through channels including the LLR SAB website, Safeguarding Matters Newsletter, 7-minute IR 27 includes the SARs, learning and action plans covering the past 24 months.
 Learning from SARs have led us to focus on development of training courses such as 'having difficult conversations' and 'professional curiosity.'
 Additionally learning from some SARs and LeDeR cross-cutting reviews have led to implementation of weight management practices MDT work to ensure people maintain a healthy weight.